General Safety Policies

 Other medical services wastes will be handled by the Division of Public Safety for pick up and disposal.
 Materials will be transported in "International Orange" (red) containers to the Hazardous Waste Storage Facility to await disposal.

 Smoking is a public health and fire hazard.
-Locations where smoking is allowed shall be restricted in order to: (A) prevent infringements upon others and (B) create and maintain an environment that is in the best interests of the safety, health, and well being of all the users of university property.
+Locations where smoking is allowed shall be restricted in order to prevent infringements upon others; and create and maintain an environment and culture that is in the best interests of the safety, health and well-being of all users of university property.

 The purpose of the Hazard Communication Program is to provide Kansas State University employees with the necessary information to protect their health and well being from chemical hazards.
 This written hazard communication program includes chemical inventory, employee training, material safety data sheet (MSDS) use, container labeling, spill control, personal protective equipment use, and notification of work-on-site contractors.
 The guidelines for hazard communication is available from the Division in hard copy.
 The guidelines include the requirements for chemical control, labeling, material safety data sheets (MSDS) and training.
 The guidelines hard copy also includes the EPA extremely hazardous substances list (40 CFR 355), a training syllabus and log, a glossary of terms, examples of MSDSs and a letter to request MSDSs.